blaenk/blaenk.github.io/provider/pages/uses-this.markdown

 This page is setup in the spirit of the website [of the same name](http://usesthis.com/).
 In my [about page](/about) I vaguely hint, in general terms, of the tools I like to use.
 I do this so that my about page doesn't get littered with what might end up being fads and hipster tools.
 Instead this page is here to list the specific tools I use at any given moment.

+### Site

+This site is built with [Hakyll](http://jaspervdj.be/hakyll/), the static site generator written in Haskell.
+The site and its source code are hosted [on Github](https://github.com/blaenk/blaenk.github.io).
+The site utilizes [Pandoc](http://johnmacfarlane.net/pandoc/) for converting Markdown (and any of the various other formats Pandoc supports), [SCSS](http://sass-lang.com/) for processing stylesheets, [Pygments](http://pygments.org/) for syntax highlighting, and [MathJax](http://www.mathjax.org/) for math notation.

+It is heavily modified from plain Hakyll, although that's more or less the point.
+Hakyll is more of a library for static site generation which one employs how they see fit, rather than a framework that is worked under.
+I created various Pandoc [abstract syntax tree](http://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) transformers to implement features such as table of contents generation and pygments syntax highlighting integration.
+I also implemented a Haskell compiler for automatic abbreviation substitution.

+I originally started this site with [Jekyll](http://jekyllrb.com/), but I had been wanting to switch to Hakyll so that I could keep my knowledge of Haskell fresh.
+This seemed like the perfect project to use it for.
+I feel that Haskell maps to the problem very appropriately, especially with amazing tools like Pandoc and Hakyll.
+The fact that Haskell is compiled also makes for a very appreciable difference in speed.

 ### Hardware

 Most of my life I've had pretty average hardware but I decided to indulge myself with my current system.
 This is also my first desktop with an Intel Processor.